Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Conclusions

 \section{Conclusions}

-In this work, we presented Catalyst-Agent, an autonomous, tool-grounded LLM agent that operationalizes catalyst screening workflows as closed-loop processing campaigns.
-By combining a standardized command-line interface to tools that use the OPTIMADE API for structure retrieval and ML-accelerated adsorption energy evaluation using the UMA-powered AdsorbML pipeline, the agent is able to translate scientific natural language commands and objectives into reproducible sequences of actions: finding candidate materials, slab construction, adsorption energy calculation, constraint evaluation and iterative refinement via simple surface modifications.
-Across the ORR, NRR and CO$_2$RR-motivated reaction descriptors, the agent achieved a reasonable success rate across all catalyst candidates and converged to success within \(\sim 1\)--2 trials when success was possible, illustrating that autonomous processing and iteration can reduce the human researcher's time and effort in computational catalysis exploration.
-These results also demonstrate the potential of AI agents for novel catalyst screening and discovery.
-Notably, the agent identified \ce{Sn3Sc} as a potential novel CO$_2$RR catalyst not previously reported in the literature.
+We present Catalyst-Agent, an autonomous, tool-grounded LLM agent that operationalizes catalyst screening workflows as closed-loop processing campaigns.
+The agent is able to translate scientific natural language commands and objectives into reproducible sequences of actions: finding candidate materials, slab construction, adsorption energy calculation, constraint evaluation, and iterative refinement via simple structural modifications.
+Across the ORR, NRR, and CO$_2$RR-motivated target descriptors, the agent achieved a reasonable success rate across all catalyst candidates and converged to success within \(\sim 1\)-3.5 trials on average when success was possible, illustrating that autonomous processing and iteration can reduce the human researcher's time and effort in computational catalysis exploration.
+Furthermore, the fact that the agent identified Sn$_3$Sc, Sn$_3$Y, Tl$_3$La, Pb$_3$Y and In$_3$Y as potential candidates for further validation, materials not previously reported in the literature (as shown in Table~\ref{tab:co2rr-cathub-candidates}), demonstrates the ability of LLM-based agents to provide catalyst screening opportunities.
+The ablation study further shows that this performance arises from chemically informed candidate selection and feedback-directed modification, rather than random trial and error actions, with literature-informed sourcing being particularly important for the more restrictive CO$_2$RR descriptor criteria.
+Future work would involve additional modification strategies, fine-tuning MLIPs on specific chemistries, and systematically evaluating LLM hallucinations.